IPGP/Spopi/README.md

 ## Crontab
 Visualisation is set to start at boot and at 08h00 TU.
 It will automaticaly stop at 17h00 TU.
-You can change start and end of visualisation by editing the crontab:
+You can change start and stop of visualisation time by editing the crontab:
 ````crontab -e````

 ## Modify the settings